-More signs of the benefits of marriage?December 13th, 2012 in Health
+More signs of the benefits of marriage?December 13, 2012 in Medicine & Health / Health

 There's new evidence about the benefits of marriage.
 Women who are married suffer less partner abuse, substance abuse or post-partum depression around the time of pregnancy than women who are cohabitating or do not have a partner, a new study has found.